hande-qmc/hande/documentation/manual/tutorials/fciqmc.rst

     plt.xlabel('iteration')
     plt.ylabel('# particles')

-.. [review] - FDM: line lengths?
 Note that it takes some time for the population to stabilise as the shift gradually decays towards the ground state correlation energy.
 Once the population is stable, both the shift and the **instantaneous** projected energy vary about a fixed value, namely the ground state energy:

 .. plot::